MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/cluster-set.md

     Get-ClusterSet -CimSession CSMASTER | Get-Cluster | Get-ClusterGroup
     ```

-1. To verify that the cluster set contains one SMB share (identified as Volume1, or whatever the CSV folder is labeled with, the ScopeName being the Infrastructure File Server name and the path as both) on the infrastructure SOFS for each cluster member's CSV volume:
+1. To verify the cluster set contains one SMB share (`ScopeName` being the Infrastructure File Server name) on the infrastructure SOFS for each cluster member CSV volume:

     ```PowerShell
     Get-SmbShare -CimSession CSMASTER
     ```

-9. Cluster set debug logs can be collected for review.
-Both the cluster set and cluster debug logs can be gathered for all members and the management cluster:
+1. Review the cluster set debug logs for the cluster set, the management cluster, and each cluster member:

     ```PowerShell
     Get-ClusterSetLog -ClusterSetCimSession CSMASTER -IncludeClusterLog -IncludeManagementClusterLog -DestinationFolderPath <path>
     ```

-10. Configure Kerberos [constrained delegation](https://techcommunity.microsoft.com/t5/virtualization/live-migration-via-constrained-delegation-with-kerberos-in/ba-p/382334) between all cluster set members.
+1. Configure [Kerberos with constrained delegation](https://techcommunity.microsoft.com/t5/virtualization/live-migration-via-constrained-delegation-with-kerberos-in/ba-p/382334) between all cluster set members.

-11. Configure the cross-cluster virtual machine live migration authentication type to Kerberos on each node in the Cluster Set.
+1. Configure the cross-cluster VM live migration authentication type to Kerberos on each node in the Cluster Set.

     ```PowerShell
     foreach($h in $hosts){ Set-VMHost -VirtualMachineMigrationAuthenticationType Kerberos -ComputerName $h }
     ```

-12. Add the management cluster to the local administrators group on each node in the cluster set.
+1. Add the management cluster to the local administrators group on each cluster member node in the cluster set:

     ```PowerShell
     foreach($h in $hosts){ Invoke-Command -ComputerName $h -ScriptBlock {Net localgroup administrators /add <management_cluster_name>$} }